opf/openproject/docs/installation-and-operations/faq/README.md

 ### Can I install OpenProject offline?

 For the packaged installation there are quite a few dependencies which would have to be loaded during installation (like SQLite3, unzip, poppler-utils, unrtf, ...).
 Therefore, we recommend  to use a Docker setup for offline installation.
-Because a docker image contains all dependencies and can really be transferred as single files (via docker save ) without further dependencies.
+A Docker image contains all dependencies and can really be transferred as single files (via docker save ) without further dependencies.
 Please find out more about air-gapped installation [here](../installation/docker#offlineair-gapped-installation).
-Alternatively, you could install OpenProject on a virtual machine with Internet access and the re-use the VM image on the offline hosts.
+Alternatively, you could install OpenProject on a virtual machine with Internet access and then re-use the VM image on the offline hosts.

 ### Can I use MySQL instead of PostgreSQL?